 Upgrading is an expensive habit.
 Serious watch collectors tend to finance new purchases by selling off the watches they no longer love, something that’s been tricky for anyone without industry connections—up until now.

-By leveraging its own industry connections, WP Diamonds allows the average collector to sell watches and other jewelry for immediate funds—often transactions can be completed in less than 24 hours—or store credit (an option that adds 10 percent to the offer) with our partner site Gemma, which offers authenticated, warrantied watches from brands including Rolex, Patek Philippe, Vacheron Constantin, Audemars Piguet, and the other elite names in Swiss and German haute horlogerie.
+WP Diamonds allows you to sell watches and jewelry for immediate funds or store credit (an option that adds 10 percent to the offer) with our partner site Gemma., Buy authenticated, warrantied watches from brands including Rolex, Patek Philippe, Vacheron Constantin, Audemars Piguet, and the other elite names in Swiss and German haute horlogerie.

-The process of selling your watch and/or jewelry is fast and free, backed up by our A+ rating with the Better Business Bureau and hundreds of fantastic online reviews.
-Here’s how it works:
+The process of selling your luxury pieces is free and can take as little as 24 hours.
+Our service backed up by our A+ BBB rating and hundreds of fantastic online reviews.

 - Complete our online form and our experts with contact you with price quote.